eclipse-archived/codewind-docs/docs/_documentations/workingwithtemplates.md

 When you create a new project, you can choose from the default set of templates available in Codewind, or you can choose a template source of your own.
 You can add more development languages and sample projects by adding new templates.

-Codewind provides pre-configured, containerized project templates covering several languages, including [Node.js](https://nodejs.dev/), [Java](https://www.java.com/), [Python](https://www.python.org/), and [Swift](https://swift.org/), and several frameworks, such as [Express](https://expressjs.com/), [Spring Boot](https://spring.io/projects/spring-boot), and [Open Liberty](https://openliberty.io/).
+Codewind provides preconfigured, containerized project templates covering several languages, including [Node.js](https://nodejs.dev/), [Java](https://www.java.com/), [Python](https://www.python.org/), and [Swift](https://swift.org/), and several frameworks, such as [Express](https://expressjs.com/), [Spring Boot](https://spring.io/projects/spring-boot), and [Open Liberty](https://openliberty.io/).
 [Quickly create and deploy microservices](https://www.youtube.com/watch?v=zKMggp10gq4&t=12s) in languages and frameworks that you're familiar with.
 You can easily modify these preconfigured projects to develop your customized microservices.

 ## Managing templates